Questions to Discuss with a Prospective Psychedelic Facilitator

 • Are you part of a network of facilitators?
 Are there systems of accountability within that network?
 Who holds you accountable?

 • Can you share your thoughts on power dynamics within the facilitator-voyager relationship?
-What steps do you take to ensure that this dynamic does not lead to abuse or exploitation?
+What steps do you take to ensure that this is a professional experience, and that dynamic does not lead to abuse or exploitation?

 Contraindications and testing: